-A' Folder permissions control' system component should be installed to restrict access to folders on a USB storage in a Keenetic router.
-You can check it and install if necessary on the 'General system settings' page in the 'Updates and components' section by pressing 'Component options'.
+A' Folder permissions control' system component should be installed to restrict access to folders on USB storage in a Keenetic router.
+You can check it and install it if necessary on the 'General system settings' page in the 'Updates and components' section by pressing 'Component options'.

 Let's consider an example of configuring access rights for two users (ivan and maria) who will be granted full access to their personal folders only.